averlon/logfile_telegram/README.md

 ## how to call the script
 ```
-/usr/bin/perl logfile.pl -l -v 4 --logfile job_logfile.log --bot '<telegram bot token>' --output-file /var/log/av_logfile.log 2>>~/logfile.stderr 1>>~/logfile.stdout
+/usr/bin/perl logfile.pl -l -v 4 --logfile /var/log/syslog --bot '<telegram bot token>' --output-file /var/log/av_logfile.log
 ```
-To redirect the output is naturally on your own!

 If you want to debug the script it might be handy to add the "-t" commandline option and increase the logging verbosity:
 ```
-/usr/bin/perl -d logfile.pl -t -l -v 6 --logfile job_logfile.log --bot '<telegram bot token>' --output-file /var/log/av_logfile.log 2>>~/logfile.stderr 1>>~/logfile.stdout
+/usr/bin/perl -d logfile.pl -t -l -v 6 --logfile job_logfile.log --bot '<telegram bot token>' --output-file /var/log/av_logfile.log
 ```
 The advantage of the "-t" option is, that most of the configuration files are fetched from the "tmp"-directory given in the ini-file.
 Since the temporary directory is not valid before the ini-file was processed, the STANDARD for the temp-directory is "/tmp"!
-So the ini-file itself is searched there, if you don't use the commandline option "--config".
+So the ini-file itself is searched there, if you don't use the commandline option "--ini".

 ## Allowed commandline options: